-The above information should be stored in the pupil's child protection file.
+The above information should be stored on Behaviour Watch.

 It is important to encourage pupils to let a member of staff know if one of their peers is in trouble, upset or showing signs of self-harming.
 Friends can worry about betraying confidences so they need to know that self-harm can be very dangerous and that by seeking help and advice for a friend they are taking responsible action & being a good friend.
 They should also be aware that their friend will be treated in a caring and supportive manner.